juliaelman/juliaelman.github.io/pages/work.md

 </h3>
 <article>
 	<p>
-		Built the front end code base for the re-design of Mozillians.org, a community directory for Mozilla core individuals and groups that participate.
+		Developed and designed the front end interface for <a href="https://mozillians.org/">Mozillians.org</a>, a community directory for Mozilla core individuals and groups that participate.
+Julia worked with a team of  product managers, designers, and developers to build a new interface for a directory servicing over 2,500 users.
 	</p>
 </article>
 <h3>